Krakenfall/krakenfall.github.io/_posts/2017-06-24-what-is-devops.md

 tags: [devops, software, culturechangeishard]
 comments: true
 ---
+*NOTICE: I've been lazy editing this post in GitHub, so please note it is unfinished*

 My name is Clinton Barr and I'm a software developer who has worked in DevOps.
 Unfortunately, DevOps means many things to many people, so I'm going to try to nail down a meaning based on my experience and exposure.
 I apologize in advance, because I'm going to say "DevOps" practically a million times.
 I wish there were a few synonyms for DevOps.
 Maybe I'll come up with a few.